Orlando Pride: Amanda Cromwell and Seb Hines (interim) (2022–2023)

-2023–present: Steady improvement and success
+2023–2024: Steady improvement and success

 In the 2023 preseason, the Orlando City SC ownership group increased investment in the Orlando Pride and elected to part ways with general manager Ian Fleming.
 On January 30, 2023, the Pride announced the hiring of Haley Carter as general manager and VP of soccer operations in a move considered to signal a new emphasis on player welfare.

 The Pride's 2023 season started slowly with four consecutive losses.
 However, offensive improvements spearheaded by new Brazilian international Adriana and forward Julie Doyle, in addition to a more consistent defense led by Kylie Strom, centerback pairing Emily Madril and Rafaelle, and goalkeeper Anna Moorhouse, made the Pride contenders for a playoff spot.
 The Pride accumulated a record of 10–1–11, finishing in 7th of 12th place and just out of the playoff positions (with Angel City FC clinching the final spot on goal difference alone).
 Nevertheless, the club had one of its best seasons in its history to that point: the most home wins (7); the fewest goals (28) and goals per game (1.28) conceded; the most clean sheets (7); the most games won (10) since 2017; and the most goals scored in a match (5).

 Subsequently, the Pride made several significant acquisitions, including Zambian forward Barbra Banda.
 On October 6, 2024, Orlando Pride won their first trophy, clinching the NWSL Shield with three games to spare following a 2–0 win against Washington Spirit.
 Pride remained unbeaten on the season to that point, a streak of 24 regular-season matches stretching back to October 2023.
 The streak was ended by Portland Thorns in the following game on October 11.
 On November 23, Orlando Pride defeated Washington Spirit at CPKC Stadium in Kansas City, Missouri in the NWSL playoffs final, allowing them to claim their first league title.
 Orlando Pride's championship victory made the club the first team from Orlando to win a major championship.

+2026

+On August 31, 2026, the Pride parted ways with Head Coach Seb Hines and appointed Assistant Coach Yolanda Thomas as interim head coach.
+Thomas is the first Black woman in league history to assume the role of head coach of an NWSL team.